vmware-archive/pivotal-ui-react/README.md

 To load the components for use in a browser, you will need a build tool like Webpack or Browserify.
 We also require ReactJS.
 The specific version is listed in our peer dependencies.

+For development, we have dependencies on:

+* **PhantomJS**: Used for running our headless Jasmine tests.
+Install via `brew install phantomjs`
+* **node-foreman**: Used for running our asset-compilation and jasmine server during development.
+Install via `npm install -g node-foreman`

 ## Development

 This library is intimately tied to Pivotal UI and development should be done on the Pivotal UI [styleguide](styleguide.pivotal.io).